dandersonw/myouji-kenchi/blog-post/blog-post.md

 the marks and accents prescribed by the official schemes.
-We could not find an existing library that could handle converting potentially ambiguous romanized strings to Japanese phonetic characters.
+We could not find an existing library that could handle converting potentially ambiguous romanized strings to Japanese phonetic characters, and so resolved to write one ourselves.
 For this project we decided to target the
-(Modified) Hepburn, Kunrei-shiki, and Nihon-shiki romanization schemes, as well as those schemes with some common variations (e.g. omitting macrons).
+(Modified) Hepburn, Kunrei-shiki, and Nihon-shiki romanization schemes, as well as some common variations on those schemes (e.g. omitting accents).

 (Some diagrams about romanization?
 Are the details important?)